 - Coordinate 1-1 interviews.

-If you’re unsure about the way your product/service is perceived by your ideal customers, you could coordinate these sessions to develop a keener understanding.
+If you’re unsure about the way your ideal customers perceive your product/service, you could coordinate these sessions to develop a keener understanding.

 - Incentivize feedback.

 If you want to collect detailed feedback, you might decide to dispatch surveys and offer incentives for completion.
 This technique will help you collect more detailed feedback.

 These steps can help you connect with your customers and understand whether you’re building an accurate customer profile.